 In partnership with the West Vancouver Art Museum

 For the better part of a century, West Coast Modernism has played a seminal role in shaping the culture of modern architecture and design on the south coast of British Columbia.
 The 1941 B.C.
 Binning House, recognized as the first modern house in Vancouver, was designed at a time when the ideas of international modernism were being embraced on the west coast, while local designers experimented with evolving these ideals to be more reflective of our region’s unique conditions.
 The circumstances under which we design and build today are vastly different from those faced by the pioneering vanguard of West Coast Modernism, with seismic shifts in technological, social, and climatic conditions, among others.
-So, we ask, is West Coast Modernism indicative of a period that has come and gone or is it a design ethos whose values continue to endure in contemporary design and lifestyles today.
+So, we asked, is West Coast Modernism indicative of a period that has come and gone or is it a design ethos whose values continue to endure in contemporary design and lifestyles today?

 For Comments & Inquiries:

 - What is West Coast Modern architecture, and how is the iconic style relevant today?
 Nick Laba.
 July 10, 2022.
 North Shore News.

 - West Coast Modernism is a distinct style of architecture with roots in British Columbia.
 The Early Edition with Stephen Quinn.
 July 5, 2022.
 CBC Radio 1.

 - Design experts contextualize West Coast Modernism, at the Polygon on July 5.
 June 29, 2022.
 Stir Magazine.

 - West Coast Modern Week Returns: Here’s What to Expect.
 Caitlin Goff.
 June 29, 2022.
 NUVO Magazine.

 - West Coast Modern Week unveils 2022 lineup.
 Gail Johnson.
 June 13, 2022.
 Stir Magazine.

 West Coast Modern Week